-Runners will start down Evergreen Lane between the pavilion and the clubhouse so make your move fast because the next 2.5 miles is narrow but it is a true gem of a trail.
-First it’s Black Bear Trail and then a right turn onto Not Fairway.
-The singletrack is “surprisingly technical” meaning you’ll need to be constantly quick-footed to avoid the pointed rocks that quite possibly are attached to the Earth’s core somehow.
-Not Fairway is a gradual downhill amid Pennsylvania hardwoods and ferns.
-Then you make a left turn onto Tree-odge, – get it?
-Say it aloud – then Code Blue Trail.
+Runners will start down Evergreen Lane between the pavilion and the clubhouse so make your move fast because the next 2.5 miles is narrow but a true gem of singletrack trail as you take a left turn onto Black Bear Trail.
+The singletrack is “surprisingly technical” in some places and twisty and turny throughout.
+Black Bear Trail is a gradual downhill amid Pennsylvania hardwoods and ferns.
+You will take a left onto Lost Porcupine Trail which offers even more twisty turns on singletrack.
+Then you make a right turn onto Tree-odge – “get it” – then Code Blue Trail.
 On the northeastern side of Spruce Knob, these trails with its pine, lush moss, mushrooms and mountain laurel, is reminiscent of the great trails in the northern PA Wilds or Catskills.
-Not to give away any secrets but you might end up doing a bit of “wilderness parkour” before you are done.
+Not to give away any secrets but you might end up doing a little bit of “wilderness parkour” before you are done.

-At the bottom, there will be a water-only aid station however; we will also put out some gels as well since the second half of the Devils Hairpin is on deck.
+At the bottom, there will be a water-only aid station, then the second half of the Devils Hairpin is on deck…

 Hyner has Humble Hill and the Megatransect had Raw Trail.
-Every great PA trail race has its own signature public flogging.
-We call ours “Throat Punch Hill”!
+Every great PA trail race has its own signature section.
+We call ours “Throat Punch”!
 It’s the second half of Devils Hairpin.
 (Imagine the shape of a hairpin with one zigzag-shaped side and a straight side.)
 It’s time to go up, my friends.
-Throat Punch Hill scrambles up Spit Hollow to almost the top of the mountain.
+Throat Punch scrambles up Spit Hollow to almost the top of the mountain.

 At the end of the climb, it’s a right turn onto an old logging route and about eight-tenths of a mile downhill through the Needle Patch.
-Bear with me… imagine you are a flea on the back of a dog.
-The dog hair would look like giant needles sticking in the ground.
-Well, the trail, with its tall thin saplings, would be like if you were a flea running on a dogs back or over top of a pin cushion.
-Okay… I am writing this three IPAs in.
+Imagine you are a flea on the back of a dog.
+The dog hair would look like giant needles sticking out of the ground.
+Well, the trail, with its tall, thin saplings, would be as if you were a flea running on a dogs back.